rudderlabs/rudderstack-docs/destinations/pinterest-tag.md

 | quantity | `product_quantity` |
 | brand | `product_brand` |

-If you wish to pass any extra properties other than what we support, you can use our **Custom Properties** configuration.
+If you wish to pass any extra properties other than what we support, you can use our **Custom Properties** section while configuring your Pinterest destination in RudderStack.

 ### Custom Properties

-If you wish to send your defined properties to pinterest, you can do so by using our custom properties settings.
+If you wish to send your defined properties to Pinterest, you can do so by using the **Custom Properties** section.
 Just add those properties in the given field and you are good to go.

-Here is an example shown of how it works.
+Here is an example of how it all works:

 ```javascript
 rudderanalytics.track('Event', {customProperty: { customValue: 2 }, someRandomMailId: 'user@gmail.com'})
 ```

-For streaming the above properties in Pinterest, you need to add following two properties:
+For streaming the above properties in Pinterest, you will need to add the following two properties:

 * `customProperty.customValue`
 * `someRandomMailId`